– The Hyundai Ioniq electric made its India debut at the 2018 Auto Expo.

-In terms of proportions, the Ioniq electric is 4,470mm, 1,821mm and 1,450mm in length, width and height, respectively.
-This model comes with a wheelbase of 2,700mm.
-It has a boot space of 350-litres, which can be further extended by up to 1,410-litre by folding rear seats.
+With respect to proportions, the Ioniq electric measures 4,470mm in length, 1,821mm in width and 1,450mm height.
+The sedan comes with a wheelbase of 2,700mm.
+It offers a boot capacity of 350-litres, which can be further extended by up to 1,410-litre by folding rear seats.
 Read – New Hyundai Nexo SUV Makes India Debut

 Similar to the exterior, the vehicle’s interior too looks futuristic.
 Based on ‘Purified High-tech’ design concept, the Ioniq electric cabin has an all-black dashboard with several control buttons for hassle-free operations.
 The company claims that the interior materials have been chosen with an ‘ecologically-sensitive focus’ to give the interior sleek and purified feel.

 Chrome touches on AC vents, door handles, dashboard and steering wheel complements the all-black layout of the cabin.
 The vehicle’s flat-bottom steering wheel with control buttons over it too looks quite attractive.
 It comes equipped with a seven-inch high-resolution dashboard screen for driver information.
 Talking about features, the vehicle gets dual-zone climate control, automatic headlights, cruise control and leather upholstery for seats.
 A 5-inch touchscreen infotainment system is available as standard, while the top-spec model gets an 8-inch unit.
 Read: Hyundai Creta Vs Nissan Kicks – Which One Is Better